Man arrested after allegedly attacking postal worker in NW Miami-Dade

 NORTHWEST MIAMI-DADE, FLA.
 (WSVN) - Police have arrested a man accused of attacking a postal worker on Christmas Eve in Northwest Miami-Dade.

-Detectives said the victim was in her postal truck off Northwest 27th Avenue on Tuesday.
+Miami-Dade Police detectives said the victim was in her postal truck at the intersection of Northwest 27th Avenue and 43rd Terrace before noon, Tuesday.

 According to police, she was getting ready for her next stop when 45-year-old Sosthene Louis, the alleged attacker, jumped through the open driver’s door.
+The incident was captured on a nearby surveillance camera.

+Before the incident, a witness said Louis was sitting down in the middle of a nearby intersection.

-He appeared in bond court on Wednesday.
+Louis appeared in bond court on Wednesday.

 A judge asked in court, “You don’t think that’s unlawful touching?”

-“Now, remember that there must be an attempt to commit an unlawful touching,” a public defender said.
-“I don’t know if that’s an attempt.”
+“Now, remember that it must with the intent to commit an unlawful touching,” a public defender said.
+“I don’t know if that’s his intent.”

 “I think I can infer it certainly from the facts of lying his body across the victim against her will,” the judge said.